 Family cycling holidays

-If it is a family cycling trip, will you all be riding, just the adults or just you?
+If it is a family bike trip, will you all be riding, just the adults or just you?

-From personal experience, cycling holidays with toddlers and young children are particularly age dependent.
+From personal experience, family bike trips with toddlers and young children are particularly age dependent.
 A cycling holiday with a sedate 2 year old who is happy to sit in a seat on the back of a bike is quite a different matter to a cycling holiday with a stubborn 4 year old who won’t go on the back of your bike but also can’t cycle more than a few kilometres.